manips-sai-org/sai2-interfaces/docs/config_files_details.md

 	- closedLoopForceControl: Optional.
 Whether to use closed loop force control.
 		If false, open loop force control will be used.
 Closed loop force control can be switched on and off at runtime.
-Default value can be found in the MotionForceTask class in the sai2-primitives library.
+Default value can be found in the MotionForceTask class in the sai-primitives library.
 -->
 <forceControl closedLoopForceControl="false">
 	<!--